College | March 20, 2023 | Chris Morrison

 • Scholarships: As previously discussed, this is money you won’t have to pay back.
 Score!

-• Grants: Also free money that you won’t have to pay back; generally need-based.
+• GrantsThis is also free money that you won’t have to pay back; grants are generally need-based.

-• Work study programs: Money you earn by working a part-time job through your school, such as a tutor, researcher, or library assistant.
+• Work study: This federal program lets you earn by working a part-time job through your school, such as a tutor, researcher, or library assistant.

 • Student loans: Loans are money that you borrow—and need to pay back.

-As you go about evaluating your financial aid offer, deduct your total financial aid received from the total cost of attendance (COA) for your college of choice.
+As you evaluate your financial aid offer, deduct your total financial aid received from the total cost of attendance (COA) for your college of choice.
 The remaining balance may have to be money you cover from your personal savings and income, and potentially student loans.

 7. After savings and free money, consider student loans

 • Direct Subsidized Loans are federal student loans available to students with financial need.
 Interest doesn’t accrue (grow) while you’re in school, for the first six months after you graduate, or if your loans ever enter deferment (the postponement of payments) after college.
 Interest rates for these loans are fixed.
-For these loans, your school will determine how much you can borrow, which may not cover the full cost of tuition.
+Your school will determine how much you can borrow in subsidized loans, which may not cover the full cost of tuition.

 When you know which type of federal student loan you’ve qualified for, research the various repayment options and see which is the best fit for you.